 This video speaks to the overall problem of bullying though the eyes of middle school students.
 It speaks to the subtle, everyday forms of bullying that don’t often get discussed.

-Captured on video these emotions have the power to reach the emotional cores of others, to teach lessons that transcend textbooks and lectures.
+Captured on video these emotions have the power to reach our cores, to teach lessons that transcend textbooks and lectures.

-Imagine bringing the transformative power of video to schools and organizations, students and curriculum, to talk honestly and openly about bullying.
-Envision kids fully engaged in “making movies” that focus on the roles students take in the anti-social issues found in their schools, guided through this process with solid curriculum and unique learning tools.
+Imagine bringing the transformative power of video to schools and organizations, to talk honestly and openly about mean behavior, cyber-bullying, and name-calling.
+Envision kids fully engaged in “making movies” that focus on the roles students take in these anti-social behaviors, guided through this process with solid curriculum and unique learning tools.

-TAI, in part or in whole, can be integrated to any program that strives to improve the way we treat and interact with each other.
+LiveKind™, in part or in whole, can be adapted and integrated into any program that strives to improve the way we treat and interact with each other.
 The use of videos is an extremely attractive and exciting way of engaging kids.
-The TAI “bottom up” approach works exceedingly well.
+LiveKind™’s “bottom up” approach works exceedingly well.

-We welcome contact for discussion around combining resources to positively change school climate and to eradicate bullying.
+Please contact us to discuss how we can work with you to combine resources to positively change school climate and to eradicate mean behavior and bullying.